mugnozzo/list-of-useful-tools/README.md

 - [vimgolf](https://www.vimgolf.com/ "vimgolf") - A game/challenge where you have to do tasks in vim using as few keystrokes as possible

 ## languages
-- [lojban.org](https://mw.lojban.org/ "Official Lojban website") - Lojban is a logic artificial language that gives you the capability of talkin about everything with no ambiguity
-- [la sutysisku](https://la-lojban.github.io/sutysisku/en/ "la sutysisku") - A lojban onlyne dictionary (code [here](https://github.com/La-Lojban/sutysisku/ "la sutysisku - GitHub))
+### general language resources
+#### free
 - [tatoeba](https://tatoeba.org/en/ "tatoeba") - A collection of sentences translated in multiple languages.
 You can contribute with new sentences or by reviewing existent ones
 - [dict.cc](https://www.dict.cc/ "dict.cc") - An online dictionary (from/to English and German to/from a lot of languages) mantained by everybody
+- [refold] - a guide to language learning; refold explains a method to learn a foreign language from scratch to fluency
+#### paid (some are partially free)
+- [pimsleur] - a method/website/app to learn foreign languages by listening and repeating everyday conversation and focusing on pronunciation
+- [assimil] - a method/website with book and audio to learn foreign languages by listening/reading everyday conversation and doing exercises to fix in your mind the concepts present in the daily lessons
+- [speakly] - a method/website/app to learn foreign languages (it currently has 8 languages available) by learning the 4000 most frequent words/expressions/sentences in the target languages with listening/speaking/flashcard exercises
+### resources for specific languages
+#### lojban
+- [lojban.org](https://mw.lojban.org/ "Official Lojban website") - Lojban is a logic artificial language that gives you the capability of talkin about everything with no ambiguity
+- [la sutysisku](https://la-lojban.github.io/sutysisku/en/ "la sutysisku") - A lojban onlyne dictionary (code [here](https://github.com/La-Lojban/sutysisku/ "la sutysisku - GitHub))
+#### icelandic
+- [bín](https://bin.arnastofnun.is/ "Beygingarlýsing íslensks nútímamáls") - A section of arnastofnun where you can search words and find declensions and conjugations
+- [stofnun árna magnússonar](https://arnastofnun.is "Stofnun Árna Magnússonar") - Árna Magnússon's Foundation for Icelandic Studies

 ## linux distros
 - [arch linux](https://archlinux.org/ "arch linux") - A bleeding edge, minimall, KISS distro